We're live on Product Hunt right now! Come support our launch

 Spotify Wrapped is a very successful example of using data analytics and UGC to deliver an engaging customer experience that raises brand visibility.

 You can also choose how much, if any, analytics are available to each tier of your pricing plan.
-Some SaaS companies opt to monetize this feature by placing more advanced analytics behind a paywall.
+Some SaaS companies monetize this feature by placing more advanced analytics behind a paywall.
 Bigger clients with more capital to spend on the right solution will happily pay more to access analytics that support their success, meaning increased revenue for your company.

 “If the user is happy, they use more of the product.
 We’re always looking to make sure the user is happy because happy users recommend your product to other users.”—Shruti Bhat, Chief Product Officer & SVP Marketing at Rockset.